oracle/truffleruby/doc/contributor/threads.md

 ## Context shutdown

-When `main` returns in Java, the VM waits for all non-daemon threads (we do not create any create daemon threads) to exit before the VM exits.
+When `main` returns in Java, the VM waits for all non-daemon threads (we do not create any daemon threads) to exit before the VM exits.
 However TruffleRuby exits through `System.exit` rather than returning from `main`, which kills all other Java threads immediately.

 When the main thread in Ruby finishes, all Ruby threads are killed.